-WHEN YOU INSTALL A BATTERY
+WHEN YOU INSTALL OR CHANGE A BATTERY

 - Turn the truck OFF.
-Check that all controls are in neutral.
-Disconnect the battery.
-Remove the battery retainer. - Make certain you use the correct size and weight battery.
-Never operate a truck that has an underweight or undersized battery installed. - Never let anything metal touch the top of the cells.
-You could cause sparks or do damage to the battery.
-Use an insulator (such as plywood) when necessary.
+Check that all controls are in neutral. - Make certain you use the correct size and weight battery.
+Never operate a truck that has an underweight or undersized battery installed. - Use a roller stand to install or remove a battery.
+Make sure the roller stand is the same height as the rollers in the truck's battery compartment.